npetty/spark-log-processing/README.md

       for delivery.
 2. **Output format is a single table with rows keyed and sorted on day and daily rank.**
     * For the day/rank key, the corresponding URL and visitor (with counts) are shown. row lists URL and visitor with the same rank on one row.
 In case of a tie rank, the rank is shared.
 This causes occasional nulls to be seen in the output when a rank is skipped in one column but not the other.
 This is by design and not an error.
 2. **All HTTP Status Codes are considered.**
     * I could see an argument to remove 404 Not Found codes or even be more restrictive, but in this case I kept all codes in the dataset.
+It could be important to see a spike in requests for a page that is not found.
 Various codes could be easily removed with a filter, so this did not impact design.
 4. **This solution runs Spark in local mode.**
     * The requirements stated deployment in a docker container, so I opted for a stand-alone spark instance rather than a cluster.
-I tried out a cluster configuration and have the dockerfiles and docker-compose.yml file available, but this seemed to go against the single container deployment.
+I tried out a cluster configuration and have the Dockerfiles and docker-compose.yml file available, but this seemed to go against the single container deployment.

 ### Pre-reqs